JohannesEschbach/MetaBackSum/README.md

 ## Setup
 1. Install the requirements with ```pip install -r requirements.txt```
-2. The python scripts require the setup of Huggingface's Accelerate.
+2. The Python scripts require the setup of Huggingface's Accelerate.
 Simply run ```accelerate config``` and answer the questions asked.

 ## Create Summary Corpus